Is Gypsum toxic?

-- Alternative material to make blocks and bricks.
+- Being used as an alternative material to make blocks and bricks.